-- You must video record all of your counseling sessions. - Recordings will be used in individual and group supervision sessions. - Counseling sessions will be recorded using the clinic cameras.
-Each student will need to contact Ms. Linda Speed to check out an SD card.
-Please erase your recordings after viewing them with your supervisor. - At all times, SD cards and client records must be in secure storage, or in a student counselor's immediate possession to insure client confidentiality. - Each student must erase all recordings prior to the last day of the semester.
+- You must video record all of your counseling sessions. - Recordings will be used in individual and group supervision sessions. - Counseling sessions will be recorded using Microsoft teams.
+You will erase your recordings once advised by your instructor. - At all times, the device used for practicum should be kept secure to insure client confidentiality. - Each student must erase all recordings by the final day of the semester.